Studying many-body localization in exchange-coupled electron spin qubits using spin-spin correlations: Conclusion

 \section{Conclusion}

-We propose an experimentally relevant metric by which one may determine whether or not a semiconductor spin qubit system is in an MBL or a thermal ``phase'', the (dimensionless) disorder-averaged spin-spin correlation function $[\braket{\sigma_{j,z}\sigma_{k,z}}](t)$.
-We calculated this along with the level spacing ratio and long-time entanglement entropy, both standard metrics for establishing the presence or absence of localization, for a finite chain of Heisenberg-coupled spins of lengths $L=2$ to $8$ in the presence of field and charge noise as arising in semiconductor spin qubit systems.
+We propose an experimentally relevant metric by which one may determine whether or not a semiconductor spin qubit system is in an MBL or a delocalized ``phase'', the (dimensionless) disorder-averaged spin-spin correlation function $[\braket{\sigma_{j,z}\sigma_{k,z}}](t)$.
+We propose this metric in particular because it is particularly well suited for use in detecting MBL effects in semiconductor-based electron spin qubit systems currently being used for quantum computation experiments due to the fact that the individual spins may be measured and, from these measurements, the spin-spin correlation functions can be obtained.
+We calculated the spin-spin correlation function along with the long time entanglement entropy, the latter a standard metric for establishing the presence or absence of localization, for a finite chain of Heisenberg-coupled spins of lengths $L=2$ to $8$ in the presence of field and charge noise as arising in semiconductor spin qubit systems, as well as the average level spacing ratio for systems of lengths $L=3$ to $10$.
 In determining the entanglement entropy and spin-spin correlation functions, we assumed that the system was initialized so that the leftmost spin was up and the rest down, i.e., $\ket{\psi(0)}=\ket{\uparrow\downarrow\cdots\downarrow}$.
 We determined these quantities as functions of $\sigma_h$ for fixed $\sigma_J$, and vice versa.
-We demonstrated that the behavior of the spin-spin correlation function works well as a metric for identifying the thermal and localized ``phases'', providing results consistent with those obtained from the more standard level statistics and entanglement entropy studies---we find that the spin-spin correlator deviates significantly from its initial value if the system is in the thermal ``phase'' according to the other metrics, while it stays close to its initial value in the localized ``phase''.
+We demonstrated that the behavior of the spin-spin correlation function works well as a metric for identifying the delocalized and localized ``phases'', providing results consistent with those obtained from the more standard level statistics and entanglement entropy studies---we find that the spin-spin correlator deviates significantly from its initial value if the system is in the delocalized ``phase'' according to the other metrics, while it stays close to its initial value in the localized ``phase''.
 We also note that, when varying $\sigma_h$ with $\sigma_J$ held constant, the spin-spin correlation function $[\braket{\sigma_{1,z}\sigma_{k,z}}](t)$, independent of $k$, achieves its steady-state value over a time scale $T_S$.
-We determine this time and plot it as a function of $\sigma_h$, and find that it decreases with increasing $\sigma_h$ in the thermal ``phase'' and remains roughly constant in the localized ``phase''.
-These findings do not change if the chosen initial state is different from the specific choice we made in our work, and our choice (of one spin up and the rest down) is inspired entirely by its convenient experimental realization.
+We determine this time and plot it as a function of $\sigma_h$, and find that it decreases with increasing $\sigma_h$ in the delocalized ``phase'' and remains roughly constant in the localized ``phase''.
+These findings do not change if the chosen initial state is different from the specific choice we made in our work, and our choice of one spin up and the rest down is inspired entirely by its convenient experimental realization.
+Since our results only depend on the dimensionless quantities, $\sigma_h/J_0$ and $\sigma_J/J_0$, experiments intended to observe the effects that we predict can be performed by changing the value of $J_0$, the intended exchange coupling between two nearest-neighbor spins.
+This is in fact the only parameter that can be reliably controlled in a semiconductor-based electron spin qubit system.
+By doing so, one can sweep over a range of values of $\sigma_h/J_0$, with lower values of $J_0$ resulting in the localized ``phase'' and larger values of $J_0$ yielding the delocalized ``phase''.
+In fact, the experimental system considered in Ref.\ \onlinecite{MartinsPRL2016} is capable of measurements in both the localized and delocalized regimes---the value of $\sigma_h=23\,\text{MHz}$, and values of $J$ ranging from $40\,\text{MHz}$ to $700\,\text{MHz}$ are possible.
+While $\sigma_J$ may vary as a function of $J_0$, this variation will likely have little effect on whether the system is localized or delocalized, as implied by our results for the level spacing ratio $[r^{(n)}_\alpha]$ as a function of $\sigma_J$ for levels within the $S_z=1-\tfrac{1}{2}L$ subspace given in Fig.\ \ref{fig:rsAllLengthsPlot_varysJ_1SUSSOnly}.
+We must also emphasize that the results that we have presented do not make any reference to how $\sigma_J$ varies as a function of $J_0$.